 With standard costing, the general ledger accounts for inventories and the cost of goods sold contain the standard costs of the inputs that should have been used to make the actual good output.
 Differences between the actual costs and the standard costs will appear as variances, which can be investigated.

-If the company had incurred more than the standard costs for the direct materials, direct labor, and manufacturing overhead, the company will not meet its projected net income.
-In other words, the variances will direct management's attention to the production inefficiencies or higher input costs.
-In turn, management can take action to correct the problems or seek higher selling prices.
+If the company spends more for the direct materials, direct labor, and/or manufacturing overhead than should have been spent, the company will not meet its projected net income.
+In other words, analysis of variances will direct management's attention to the production inefficiencies or higher input costs.
+In turn, management can take action to correct the problems, seek higher selling prices, etc.

-Since the external financial statements must reflect the historical cost principle, the standard costs in the inventories and the cost of goods sold will need to be adjusted for the variances.
-Since most of the goods manufactured will have been sold, most of the variances will be reported on the income statement as part of the cost of goods sold.
+Since the company's external financial statements must reflect the historical cost principle, the standard costs in the inventories and the cost of goods sold will need to be adjusted for the variances.
+Since most of the goods manufactured will have been sold, most of the variances will end up as part of the cost of goods sold.